(Rawpixel on Unsplash)

 Now ask to be shown a time as a child when you experienced these feelings and beliefs.
 Ask: “When have I felt this feeling of “___” as a child?”

 There may be tears.
-Or perhaps a growl of frustration.
-Or you might want to give little you (your inner child) permission to verbally express your hurt or anger toward the adult who upset you.
+Or you might want to give little you (your inner child) permission to verbally express your hurt or anger toward the person who upset you.
 (This is an exchange in your imagination.)
 Allowing your emotions to have an expression can help to release these stored feelings.

-After you have fully and deeply felt these stored emotions, it’s time to let this energy go.
-See or feel this stored emotion as it moves up, up, up and out through the top of your head, letting it go.
+After you have fully and deeply felt these emotions, it’s time to let this energy go.
+See or feel this stored emotion as an energy moving up, up, up and out through the top of your head, letting it go.
 Perhaps it appears like a bubbling creek flowing up and out or maybe the energy shoots out of your crown chakra like a powerful geyser.
-Breathe, soften and let the emotion go.
+Breathe, soften and let it go.